Can I Make My Period Come? 6 Ways To Jumpstart Your Menstrual Cycle

 These methods aren't foolproof, and won't work for everyone every time.
 And if a method doesn't seem to be working for you, definitely don't take extra medication — it might just not be one that meshes with your personal body chemistry.
 But if you're in a tight spot, and want to try everything you can to get your period on schedule, give one of these six methods a shot.

-If you're on the Pill, you can totally manipulate when you’ll get your period and when you won’t.
+If you're on the pill, you can manipulate when you’ll get your period and when you won’t.
 According to Dr. Valerie French, if you want to get your period sooner, then just switch to your placebo pills.
-If you want to skip your period all together, go straight into the hormonal pills instead of taking your placebos the week you’re supposed to.
+If you want to skip your period all together, go straight into the hormonal pills instead of taking your placebos the week you’re supposed to take them.
+While this might throw your period for a bit of a loop during the next month, as it will mess with your 28-day schedule, as long as you keep track and are armed with panty liners for possible accidents, you’ll be fine.
+You shouldn't have to have an important event or holiday ruined because you have your period and all the possible side effects that come with having it: cramps, bloating, irritation, and the rest of it.

 2. Try Parsley Tea